sudippalash/activity-log/README.md

 [![Total Downloads][ico-downloads]][link-downloads]

-`activity-log` is a activity log management package of `Laravel` that provides options to create & manage activity log.
+`activity-log` is an activity log management package for `Laravel` that allows you to create and preview activity logs.

 Note: This package is wrapper of `spatie/laravel-activitylog` package.